 When I spotted him the next day, I smiled and waved… Then laughed as his eyes widened and he smacked his forehead with his palm.
 “I completely forgot!” he moaned.
 “And the other groomsmen ate the rest of the cookies last night!”

-HOW TO MAKE HEALTHY FLOURLESS & EGGLESS CHOCOLATE OATMEAL COOKIES
+KEY INGREDIENTS TO MAKE HEALTHY DOUBLE CHOCOLATE OATMEAL COOKIES

-To start, you’ll need instant oats and unsweetened cocoa powder.
-Instant oats are not the ones sold in the individual brown paper packets with flavors like apple cinnamon and maple brown sugar!
-They’re also called “quick cooking” or “one minute” oats, and they’re smaller and thinner than traditional old-fashioned rolled oats.
-This means they soften faster, which gives your healthy flourless and eggless chocolate oatmeal cookies the most soft and chewy texture imaginable!
+Oats.
+To start, you’ll need instant oats.
+Instant oats are not the ones sold in the individual packets with flavors like apple cinnamon and maple brown sugar!
+They’re also called “quick cooking” or “one minute” oats, and they only include one ingredient: oats.
+They’re smaller and thinner than traditional old-fashioned rolled oats.
+This means they soften faster, which gives your healthy chocolate oatmeal cookies the most soft and chewy texture imaginable!

+Cinnamon.
 It might sound a bit strange… But you’ll actually add a bit of cinnamon into your cookie dough too!
 Although cinnamon and cocoa powder might not be the most obvious flavor pairing, I found that the cinnamon provided an incredible richness and warmth that really rounded out the flavor of these healthy flourless and eggless chocolate oatmeal cookies.
 It turned out so well!
-(And I buy my favorite cinnamon online here!)

-Unlike traditional recipes that call for ½ cup (or more!) of butter, you need just a mere 1 ½ tablespoons of coconut oil or butter.
-That really helps keep your healthy flourless and eggless double chocolate oatmeal cookies low calorie and low fat!
+Coconut oil or unsalted butter.
+Unlike traditional recipes that call for ½ cup (or more!), you need just a mere 1 ½ tablespoons of coconut oil or unsalted butter.
+That really helps keep your healthy double chocolate oatmeal cookies low calorie and low fat!

+No eggs.
 Then instead of eggs, you’ll use mashed banana!
-The banana binds together the rest of the ingredients, and it also helps keep your healthy flourless and eggless chocolate oatmeal cookies soft and chewy.
-Be sure to use the ripest banana you have!
-The ones that look almost pure brown or black are ideal because they contain more natural sweetness than the pure yellow ones.
+The banana binds together the rest of the ingredients, and it also helps keep your healthy chocolate oatmeal cookies soft and chewy.
+Be sure to use the ripest bananas you have!
+The ones that look almost pure brown or black are ideal because they contain more natural sweetness than the pure yellow ones, and they also yield a moister, softer, and chewier texture.

 Hint: You can’t actually taste the fruit flavor in these cookies!
 The cocoa powder completely overpowers it, so the banana’s only role is as an egg replacer… And a little boost of natural sweetness!

-Finally, the second chocolate component comes in the form of mini chocolate chips.
+Mini chocolate chips.
+The second chocolate component of these double chocolate cookies comes in the form of mini chocolate chips.
 I absolutely love using mini chocolate chips in my cookie recipes!
 Their smaller size ensures that every bite contains at least one morsel of chocolate (if not two or three!).
-These are my current favorite mini chocolate chips because they taste so rich and turn gooey and melty in the oven!
+These are my current favorite mini chocolate chips because they taste so rich — and they turn gooey and melty in the oven!

 Also… Since people always ask me how I make my cookies look so round… There’s no secret tool or trick!
 I just spend a few extra minutes carefully shaping the cookie dough with my favorite mini spatula.

-One last tip!
-For the softest and chewiest cookies, you’ll want to remove the baking sheet from your oven when the centers of your healthy flourless and eggless double chocolate oatmeal cookies still feel a bit soft and underdone.
-The heat from your metal baking sheet will continue to cook the centers while you let your cookies cool on the pan, which results in the best ever chewy chocolate oatmeal cookies!
+Bake.
+For the softest and chewiest cookies, you’ll want to remove the baking sheet from the oven when the centers of your healthy flourless and eggless double chocolate oatmeal cookies still feel very soft and a bit underdone.
+The heat from the metal baking sheet will continue to cook the centers all the way through while you let your cookies cool on the pan, which results in the best ever chewy chocolate oatmeal cookies!

 Healthy Flourless & Eggless Double Chocolate Oatmeal Cookies